Nirwaniit/sales_prediction_using_linear_regression_model/README.md

 The final model achieved an impressive accuracy rate of 91% in predicting sales based on advertising expenditures.
 This indicates the strong correlation between advertising investments in TV, radio, and newspaper and their impact on sales.

-Detailed analysis and insights from the project can be found in the [project report](link_to_report.pdf).

 ## Contributing